xXleowXx/gitlab-charts/doc/development/index.md

 [issue 5013](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/5013) for
 more information on our `vcluster` implementation plan.

+### Managing Review apps

+Review apps will stay active for two hours by default, at which time they will be stopped automatically by associated CI jobs.
+The process works as follows:

+1. `create_review_*` jobs create the Review App environment.
+   - These jobs only `echo` environment information.
+This ensures that these jobs do not fail, meaning we can create environments consistently and avoid leaving them in a broken state where they cannot be automaticaly stopped by future CI Jobs.
+1. `review_*` jobs install the Helm Chart to the environment.
+1. `stop_review_*` jobs run after the duration defined in the variable named `REVIEW_APPS_AUTO_STOP_IN`.

+If you notice that one or more of the `review_*` jobs have failed and need to debug the environment, you can:

+1. Find the associated `create_review_*` job.
+1. At the top of the job page, click the environment link titled something like `This job is deployed to <cluster>/<commit>`.
+1. At the top right of the environment page, you will see buttons to:
+   - Pin the environment: marked by a pin icon, this button will prevent the environment from being stopped automatically.
+     If you click this, it will cancel the `stop_review_*` job.
+Be sure to run that job manually when you have finished debugging.
+     This option is helpful if you need more time to debug a failed environment.
+   - View deployment: this button will open the environment URL of the running instance of GitLab.
+   - Stop: this buttton will run the associated `stop_review_*` job.

 ## When to fork upstream charts

 ### No changes, no fork